GustavoEmmel/OrderWise/backend/README.md

 # OrderWise Backend

 OrderWise is a backend service designed to manage and process restaurant orders seamlessly.
 Built with simplicity and scalability in mind, this project relies on **TypeScript**, **Express**, and **TypeORM** as the foundation, with intelligent actions powered by **OpenAI**.
 Schema validation is implemented using **Zod** for reliability and consistency.
+Real-time updates are facilitated using **Ably** for WebSocket-based notifications.

 ## Features